 Slip and Fall Injuries Happen More Often Than You Think

 Studies show that the average American takes about 5,000 steps per day.
 All it takes is one wrong step to be seriously injured.
 Walking is an unavoidable aspect of our everyday lives.
-We walk to get around, we walk for exercise, we walk for work, we walk to buy groceries and we walk in the doctor's office.
-A day does not go by where we are not walking.
+We walk to get around, we walk for exercise, we walk for work, we walk to buy groceries, and we walk to meet our friends and family.
+A day does not go by when we are not walking.

-When a person walks these many steps day in and day out there is bound to be a slip and fall accident.
+When a person walks this many steps every day, there is bound to be a slip and fall accident.
 The odds of a slip and fall occurring increases with age.
 The Center for Disease Control and Prevention cites in studies that one in four older Americans fall each year, but less than half do not tell their doctor.
-One out of fives falls result in a serious injury, such as broken bonds or a head injury.
+One out of five falls results in a serious injury, such as broken bonds or a head injury.
 In some cases, these falls can be fatal.
-Alarmingly, between 2007 and 2016 slip and falls have increased by 31% in people 65 or older.
+Alarmingly, between 2007 and 2016, slip and falls increased by 31% in people 65 or older.

 What happens when an slip and fall injury leaves you unable to work and in a dire financial situation?

 Just because you were injured as a result of a slip and fall does not mean that you are clumsy or at fault.
 With all the steps you take every day, you don't just fall for no reason.
 There can be a variety of reasons that the fall occurred.
 This is where a skilled attorney can be your best ally.
 An experienced attorney can effectively place the blame squarely where it belongs.
 This means placing the costs of your medical bills on whomever is at fault, such as the negligent property owner that caused the slip and fall.
 A slip and fall lawsuit can allow you to recover your medical bills, your time missed from work, and your pain and suffering from the injury.